Rishiraj1308/CABZI/docs/MARKET_RESEARCH.md

 *   **Legal:**
     *   **Gig Worker Laws:** The biggest legal risk.
 New laws defining "gig workers" could force us to provide benefits like PF, increasing costs.
     *   **Data Privacy Laws (DPDP Act):** Strict compliance is necessary to avoid heavy penalties for data breaches.
-    *   **Financial Regulations:** Operating "Cabzi Bank" could attract scrutiny from RBI.
+    *   **Financial Regulations:** Operating "Curocity Bank" could attract scrutiny from RBI.
 We may need to partner with an actual NBFC (Non-Banking Financial Company) in the long run to offer loans legally and at scale.
 This is a critical legal hurdle.
 *   **Environmental:** Push for EVs is an opportunity.
 Stricter pollution norms (e.g., for BS-IV vehicles) can be a threat to some drivers.

 ---